OutSystems/docs-product/src/setup-maintain/setup/system-requirements.md

 OutSystems supports Microsoft Azure SQL Database V12 with the following considerations:

 * The database service tier must be at least "S3".
-* The MDC (Multiple Database Catalogs) feature is not supported.
+* The MDC (Multiple Database Catalogs) feature isn't supported.
-* Connecting to Azure SQL database using Windows authentication is not supported.
+* Connecting to Azure SQL database using Windows authentication isn't supported.
-* Private endpoints are not supported, due to a limitation on how Microsoft implements them.
+* Private endpoints aren't supported, due to a limitation on how Microsoft implements them.
-* Customizing the timezone from UTC is not supported in Azure SQL database.
+* Customizing the timezone from UTC isn't supported in Azure SQL database.

 OutSystems also supports SQL Server running on an Azure virtual machine.